harpagon210/steemifier-server/README.md

 # Production
-* execute `npm run build:dev` to start the development build
+* execute `npm run build` to start the production build
 * open a command line in the dist folder
 * execute `sls deploy`